ordepdev/ordepdev.github.io/_drafts/boost-your-confidence-with-consumer-drive-contracts.md

 These tests are designed to test the full application from top to bottom by simulating a real scenario.
 Despite being very useful in order to verify that a given scenario is working as expected across multiple applications, they tend to be very hard to write, very slow due to the need of a pre-production environment and by being the last tests to be written, they also provide very late feedback.

 ## Common Contract Breaking Scenarios
-* Renamed endpoint
+* Renaming endpoints
-* New mandatory parameter
+* Adding new mandatory parameters
-* Removed existing parameter
+* Removing existing parameters
-* Changed validation of an existing parameter
+* Changing validations of existing parameters
-* Changed response types or status code
+* Changing the response types or status code

 ## Contracts Testing